The International Criminal Court

 The Statute is subdivided into 13 parts and 128 articles.
 It defines the individual crimes, clarifies the jurisdiction, establishment, structure and financing of the Court, as well as the general principles of criminal law, the sentences, the procedure, the execution of sentences and cooperation in criminal matters.
 Particular emphasis is put on the respect of criminal law principles (no ambiguity, no double jeopardy, no retroactive legislation, rights of the accused).
 The death penalty may not be imposed.

-The Statute is an international treaty in which international criminal law has been uniformly codified and as such helps to consolidate the rule of law in international relations.
+The Statute is an international treaty in which international criminal law has been codified and as such helps to consolidate the rule of law in international relations.
 It is a monumental achievement in the field of international legal policy that individuals who have seriously transgressed their obligations to the international community as a whole may be held responsible by an independent international judicial institution.
 The ICC thus symbolizes jurisdiction exercised on behalf of the community of nations.

 History of the idea of an International Criminal Court